Compare House Removals

 When loading the packed shoes in to the cardboard box, place the heaviest shoes in there first.
 By doing this, it will stop them from damaging your shoes that weigh less.

-Now that you know how to pack your shoes, you should book your removal company.
+Now that you know how to pack your shoes, you should removal company.
 Get connected with Compare My Move and we'll provide you with a choice of up to 6 professional local removal companies.